CazB67/password-generator/README.md

 * The password needs to be randomly generated

 ## Installation
-The pages `index.html`, `scrip.js` and `style.css` were devloped and added to in VSCode.
-First the generate password function was created to create a password that features a random number from assigned charcode values.
-This guide was used https://www.w3schools.com/charsets/ref_html_ascii.asp.
+The pages `index.html`, `script.js` and `style.css` were developed and added to in VSCode.
+First the generatePassword function was created to create a password that features a random number from assigned charcode values.
+This guide was used to obtain values -  https://www.w3schools.com/charsets/ref_html_ascii.asp.
+A while loop was used followed by a random number call to create a string from the random ASCII values.
+Finally the writePassword function was used and conditions for the password paramaters developed.

 ## Usage
 This has been deployed to the URLs

-*The URL of the deployed application is https://cazb67.github.io/password-generator/
+* The URL of the deployed application is https://cazb67.github.io/password-generator/

-*The URL of the GitHub repository is https://github.com/CazB67/password-generator
+* The URL of the GitHub repository is https://github.com/CazB67/password-generator

 ## Credits
 * Team at UWA Coding Bootcamp
-* Jonathon Bates

 ## License
 MIT License